How you authenticate depends on where the CLI is running.

 iris auth login step is required on the runner.

-iris secrets runs without any authentication at all — it is free and requires no licence.
-You can use it in any pipeline without setting IRIS_LICENCE_TOKEN.
+iris secrets and iris security run without any authentication at all - both are free and require no licence.
+You can use either in any pipeline without setting IRIS_LICENCE_TOKEN.